Prtm2110/unbasa-eats/ARCHITECTURE.md

 ## Conclusion

-The Zomato Restaurant RAG Chatbot is a modular and extensible application that leverages web scraping, AI, and a structured knowledge base to provide users with accurate and relevant restaurant information.
+The unbasa-eats Restaurant RAG Chatbot is a modular and extensible application that leverages web scraping, AI, and a structured knowledge base to provide users with accurate and relevant restaurant information.
 The architecture is designed to be user-friendly and maintainable, allowing for easy updates and enhancements in the future.